-How to respond to questions and comments from children
+How to respond to questions and comments from children and young people

-Children may have lots of questions about race and racism.
+Young people may be more aware of race and racism but will still have questions or views.
 Racism may be something they have personally experienced and might be a difficult subject to talk about.
 For guidance on creating a safe space for discussion look at this guidance on creating a safe, inclusive and supportive learning environment.
 Some tips on how to respond to questions and comments about race and racism are:

 - Positively acknowledge questions about race and racism.
-Even if the question is a difficult one to address, encouraging them to be confident enough to ask questions is important. - If the comment is negative, it is important to investigate it.
+Even if the question is a difficult one to address, encouraging them to be confident enough to ask questions is important. - > If the comment is negative, it is important to investigate it.
 Ask them why they think this.
-Encourage them to think about how they might feel if someone said this about them. - It's ok not to know the answer.
+Encourage them to think about how they might feel if someone said this about them - It's ok not to know the answer.
 Be honest about your own knowledge and understanding.
 If the question requires a definitive answer, you can use trusted sources on the internet to research the answer to the question together or you can offer to come back to it after you have researched further.
 Keep a note of the question.
 You could start an anonymous question box and set time aside to review and answer them. - Open up the question to discuss together if they are comfortable to do so.
 Ask why they asked the question or what they or others in that space think about the topic - encourage them to unpack their own ideas and thoughts. - > Be willing to listen and encourage an environment of active listening where people can share safely, and others listen and reflect on what others say.